 Combined disability worker screening and blue card application

-From 1 February 2021, a new worker screening process will commence in Queensland for workers that provide supports and services to people with disability.
+On 1 February 2021, a new worker screening process commenced in Queensland for workers that provide supports and services to people with disability.

-It replaces the existing ‘yellow card’ and ‘yellow card exemption’ screening.
+It replaced the ‘yellow card’ and ‘yellow card exemption’ screening.

 In Queensland you may require:

 - a National Disability Insurance Scheme (NDIS) worker screening clearance to provide certain NDIS supports and services

 - the state’s disability clearance to provide certain non-NDIS related disability services.

 Disability Services can give you more information about these, including which type of disability worker clearance you need.

 Blue Card Services is part of the Department of Justice and Attorney-General and administers the Working with Children (Risk Management and Screening) Act 2000.
 We screen and issue blue and exemption cards for people working with children.